 Today the message from population-awareness organizations is only slightly revised: “Consider having none or one, and be sure to stop after two.”

 The notion that producing two descendants simply replaces a couple and creates no increased impact is specious.
 We aren’t salmon—we don’t spawn and die.
 Most of us will be around to see our progeny beget, and those begotten beget to boot.

 When a couple of us “replaces” ourselves, our environmental impact doubles—assuming our offsprings’ lifestyles are as environmentally friendly as ours, and that they won’t reproduce themselves.

 The “stop at two” message actually encourages reproduction by “qualified” couples.
 Although a wanted child is better than unwanted, intelligent (whatever that is) better than stupid, and well-cared-for better than neglected, each of us in the over-industrialized world has a huge impact on Nature, regardless of these factors.

-For example, in terms of energy consumption, when a North American couple stops at two it’s about the same as an average East Indian couple stopping at 30, or a Bangaledesh couple stopping at 97.
+For example, when a North American couple stops at two, due to our larger ecological footprint, it’s about the same as an average East Indian couple stopping at 15, or a Bangaledesh couple stopping at 20.

 Two is better than four, and one is twice as good as two, but to purposely set out to create even one more of us today is the moral equivalent of selling berths on a sinking ship.

 Regardless of how many progeny we have or haven’t produced, rather than stop at two, we must stop at once.